MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-proxy.md

     </system.net>
 </configuration>
 ```

+Note that configuring this third file might be necessary if your proxy is a requirement for all internet communication, especially for corporate usage where networks are secure and locked-down.
+If a proxy is required for gateway communication, it's likely also needed for any internet traffic from containers.
+In this case, the gateway might appear to be operating successfully until any container makes any external (internet) query.
+This is especially applicable to dataflows, which attempts to push the resulting query of on-premises data to Azure Data Lake Storage.
+But it also applies when a gateway query merges an on-premises dataset with an internet-bound dataset.

 To learn more about the configuration of the proxy elements for .NET configuration files, see [defaultProxy Element (Network settings)](/dotnet/framework/configure-apps/file-schema/network/defaultproxy-element-network-settings).